mmastora/yaas-selfservice-consumption-storefront/Readme.md

 Alternatively for MacOS only, follow the steps below:-

-1. If you do not have homebrew installed, please do so from [Homebrew website](http://brew.sh/) Or else skip this step and go to step 2.
+1. If you do not have homebrew installed, please do so from [Homebrew website](http://brew.sh/) or else skip this step and go to step 2.

 2. Install node and npm via homebrew using the command below